icytin/openhierarchy1.2_open-eplatform1.0.0/README.md

 ### JRE
 1. Window -> Preference -> Java -> Installed JRE
 2. You should have jre7 installed and marked
 3. You also need jre6 for some of the projects.
-Install it, click "Add.." locate the jre6 folder on your disk.
+Download and install it, click "Add.." locate the jre6 folder on your disk.
+The jre6 installer is located in the ProjectTemplate.

 ### Server Configurations
 1. Set up TomCat Server.
 Window -> Show View -> Other -> Servers